 In addition to providing invaluable, hands-on, educational experiences, COINS offers several types of scholarships to exemplary team members.
 The Holland family is recognized as a distinguished donor to COINS scholarships and funding.
 Aside from scholarships, several student members have also pursued commodity-related research with various faculty members and companies that visit and speak to the group.
 COINS attains 100% job placement.

 The group is divided into three divisions: Agriculture, Energy, and Metals (precious & industrial).

 - Agriculture: Corn, Feeder Cattle, Lean Hogs, Live Cattle, Soybeans, Wheat, Coffee, Cotton, Sugar

 - Energy: Brent Crude Oil, Heating Oil, Light Sweet Crude Oil (WTI), Natural Gas, RBOB Gasoline

 COINS was established in August 2012 with a mission to provide educational experiences in tracking and trading within commodity markets while achieving a positive, risk-adjusted return for the Virginia Tech Foundation.
 The group was founded at Virginia Tech, in the College of Agriculture and Life Sciences and initially only investing in agricultural commodities.
-Since then, COINS has added positions in energy commodities, thanks to generous funding from the Virginia Tech Foundation.
+Since then, COINS has added positions in energy and metal commodities, thanks to generous funding from the Virginia Tech Foundation.
 COINS is also proud to represent a diverse group of students from the College of Agriculture and Life Sciences, the Pamplin College of Business, and the College of Engineering.